shawna-p/mysterious-messenger/docs/beginners-guide.rst

 Creating an Expired Chatroom
 -----------------------------

 There's one last thing you should do before finishing your first chatroom.
-If the player is playing in real-time, or chooses to back out of a chatroom before they've finished viewing it, the chatroom may "expire".
+If the player is playing in real-time, or chooses to exit a chatroom with the back button before they've finished viewing it, the chatroom may "expire".
 Typically this means the player will then see a version of the chatroom where they don't get to participate in the conversation.

 The program automatically looks for this "expired chatroom" using the name of the original chatroom + the suffix ``_expired``.
 So you should define your expired chatroom label beneath the regular chatroom like so::